 A: We will contact you monthly to send you pictures and to give you an update on how your pets are getting on.
 You can also call or email us.

-Q: Will my pet have to be neutered or castrated?
+Q: Will my pet have to be neutered?

 Q: What about my pet’s microchip?